Can Employers Check Your Unemployment History?

 Using that information, an employer can compile your work history and the time you weren't working will be obvious.
 If there are missing dates in your employment record or your resume doesn't match up with the information the employer is getting from you, it will, at least, raise some questions about the accuracy of the information you have shared.

 The best thing to do if you have gaps in employment is to proactively cultivate and supply positive recommendations to counter any potentially negative information that might be uncovered if an employer checks your employment history.

-It is often advisable to anticipate employer concerns about significant employment gaps and address the gaps you have a good explanation for during the interview itself.
+It is often advisable to anticipate employer concerns about significant employment gaps and address the gaps you have with a good explanation for them during the interview itself.

 Job Searching When You Have Gaps in Your Resume

 Finally, although you should expect your employment gaps to come to light during the interview process and be prepared to explain them, you don't have to volunteer the information during the job search process.

 One way to make sure a potential employer focuses on your skills and qualifications and not the months you've been unemployed is to prepare a functional resume rather than a chronological one.
 This type of resume highlights what you can do without offering a linear work history.